wanghaisheng/responsive-landing-page-starter/content/blog/en/nexmo-voice-api-asp-net-configure-dr.md

 ---
-title: "Nexmo Voice API with ASP.NET: Before You Start"
+title: "Vonage Voice API with ASP.NET: Before You Start"
 description: Before you start!
-Everything you need to know to set up and configure a new Nexmo Voice API project to work with ASP.NET MVC.
+Everything you need to know to set up and configure a new Vonage Voice API project to work with ASP.NET MVC.
 thumbnail: /content/blog/nexmo-voice-api-asp-net-configure-dr/configure-voice-asp-net.png
 author: bibi
 published: true
 published_at: 2017-07-28T13:13:43.000Z
-updated_at: 2021-05-18T09:16:26.962Z
+updated_at: 2021-12-08T12:45:22.463Z
 category: tutorial
 tags:
   - asp.net